 This is where Taskade comes into play.
 Taskade is a collaborative mind mapping and task management tool that has everything you need to get started.
 See for yourself!

-Any mind mapping software worth its salt should feature a handful of mind map templates.
+Any mind mapping software worth its salt should feature a handful of free mind map templates.
 Taskade packs over 300 templates across 26 categories that’ll help you kickstart projects.
 And the best part?
 They’re all free and you can customize each template in any way you want.

 Found the right template for your project?
 Great!
 It’s time to roll up the sleeves and start adding nodes to your mind map.
 All you have to do is type in the text into a node and press Enter to create another node on the same branch.
 Press ⌨️ Shift + Enter to add a child element.